marciaj-sp1/HealDB/readme.md

     and `hd_type_ext_id`.
     - Converts table structures and full content into RDF triples with classes and individuals.
     - Defines basic RDF classes and datatype and object properties.
+    - Defines ``owl:sameAs`` links for external IDs of type ChEBI and ATC
     - Generates and saves the output as `healdb.ttl`, used in interoperability use cases and SPARQL queries.

 - **`create_healdb_rdf_schema.py`**